 One of my favorite sleeper parks is Oregon Caves National Monument

 It’s a quaint little park in southern Oregon.
 Take a tour of one of the few marble caves in the world, hike a nice little trail through the forest, and then stay in a gorgeous little lodge where you can hear the waterfall from your room while you sleep.
-Check out seven of America’s most stunning hiking trails.
+Now that you know how to think like a park ranger, visit seven of America’s most stunning hiking trails.

 Sources: National Park Service Rangers Kathy Kupper, Brandon Torres, Michael Kelly, Michael Liang and Enimini Ekong; and former rangers Andrea Lankford, author of Ranger Confidential: Living, Working and Dying in the National Parks and Bruce Bytnar, author of A Park Ranger’s Life